jbd-io/BrushTool_GlyphsPlugin/README.md

 # 🖌️ BrushTool (EN)

-This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
+This is a plugin for the [Glyphs font editor](http://glyphsapp.com/).
 It adds a custom **Flat Brush Tool** to Glyphs, providing a broad, fixed-width stroke with sharp, **square endings**.
 The Brush Tool is ideal for calligraphic sketching, brush-inspired lettering, or any typographic work that benefits from a wide, monoline brush texture.
 Stroke **thickness** and **smoothing** can be adjusted through the companion palette.